Bence-Jones Protein (Urine)

 myeloma, a type of cancer.
 Or an abnormal Bence-Jones test result may mean you have

-Multiple myeloma is a type of blood cancer.
-It affects plasma cells.
-These are immune
+myeloma is a type of blood cancer that affects plasma cells.
+These are immune system

-system cells that make antibodies to help fight infections.
-Most plasma cells live
+cells that make antibodies to help fight infections.
+Most plasma cells live in bone

 Anemia.
 This is not enough red blood cells.
 It can lead to weakness and tiredness.